Note on lattice description of generalized symmetries in $SU(N)/\mathbb{Z}_N$ gauge theories: Introduction and brief review of coupling to higher-form gauge fields

 \section{Introduction and brief review of coupling to higher-form gauge fields}

 To study the dynamics of gauge fields has been a profound problem for a long time.
 A traditional gauge principle arises from the localization process of a global symmetry for phases (or elements of group) of matters~\cite{Pauli:1941zz}; this procedure is called gauging.
-An indeed global symmetry in quantum field theory may be gauged as a probe, and then there is an 't~Hooft anomaly when such a gauge symmetry is anomalous~\cite{tHooft:1979rat}.
+A global symmetry in quantum field theory may be gauged as a probe, and then there is an 't~Hooft anomaly when such a gauge symmetry is anomalous~\cite{tHooft:1979rat}.
 The 't~Hooft anomalies in low and high energies should be matched because of its invariance under the renormalization group flow, which restricts the phase structure of strongly coupled gauge theories.

 In the last decade, the concept of symmetry has been generalized~\cite{Gaiotto:2014kfa,Gaiotto:2017yup}.
 This so-called generalized global symmetry has been vigorously studied in not only particle physics but also condensed matter physics~\cite{Cordova:2022ruw,McGreevy:2022oyu,Gomes:2023ahz}.
 The important ingredients are as follows: \begin{itemize} \item higher-form symmetry: when a theory has symmetries acting on not only local operators but also a $p$-dimensional \emph{charged} object, such a symmetry is called the $p$-form symmetry; \item higher-group symmetry: a categorical structure between some higher-form symmetries is realized~\cite{Kapustin:2013qsa,Kapustin:2013uxa}, where each symmetry cannot be gauged individually;\footnote{ E.g., for $0$-form and $1$-form symmetries, the $2$-form gauge field associated to the $1$-form symmetry transforms under not only the $1$-form gauge transformation but also the $0$-form gauge transformation.
-If those symmetries are continuous, this is nothing but the Green--Schwarz mechanism~\cite{Green:1984sg}.} \item non-invertible symmetry: a symmetry, which cannot be represented by a symmetry \emph{group}, is given by a fusion rule between topological defects~\cite{Verlinde:1988sn,Bhardwaj:2017xup,Chang:2018iay,Koide:2021zxj,Choi:2021kmx,Kaidi:2021xfk} so that there exist no inverse topological operators; \end{itemize} etc. The recent developments in line with these symmetries provide a quite different paradigm in triumph.
+If those symmetries are continuous, this is nothing but the Green--Schwarz mechanism~\cite{Green:1984sg}.} \item non-invertible symmetry: a symmetry, which cannot be represented by a symmetry \emph{group}, is given by a fusion rule between topological defects~\cite{Verlinde:1988sn,Bhardwaj:2017xup, Chang:2018iay,Koide:2021zxj,Choi:2021kmx,Kaidi:2021xfk}\footnote{ For recent works related to our approach in this paper, see also Refs.~\cite{Bhardwaj:2021wif,Bhardwaj:2022kot, Bhardwaj:2022maz,Bhardwaj:2022yxj,Delcamp:2023kew}.} so that there exist no inverse topological operators; \end{itemize} etc. The recent developments in line with these symmetries provide a quite different paradigm.

 It is well known that the $SU(N)$ gauge theory has the $\mathbb{Z}_N$ $1$-form center symmetry.
 In order for non-Abelian gauge theories to couple with $\mathbb{Z}_N$ $2$-form gauge fields associated with such $1$-form symmetries, we can use the following procedure by Kapustin and Seiberg~\cite{Kapustin:2014gua,Gaiotto:2014kfa,Gaiotto:2017yup}: Let a topological field theory be described by a $\mathbb{Z}_N$ $p$-form gauge field.
 To represent this explicitly, introducing a $(p-1)$-form compact scalar $B^{(p-1)}$ which satisfies $B^{(p-1)}\sim B^{(p-1)}+2\pi$, a $U(1)$ $p$-form field $B^{(p)}$, and a Lagrange multiplier~$\chi$, we write the Lagrangian\footnote{ We can regard $\chi$ as the vacuum expectation value (VEV) of a charge-$N$ Higgs field~$H$, and the compact scalar as the phase of $H$.
 If we take the $\chi\to\infty$ limit (or infinite Higgs VEV), we have the same structure.}